High End Systems: Early history

-Lowell Fowler founded Blackstone Audio Visual with his wife Sue.
-Inventor Richard Belliveau set out to install more advanced lighting equipment in nightclubs, when he began working for Blackstone Audio Visual.
+Blackstone Audio Visual was founded by Lowell Fowler with his wife Sue.
+When Lowell Fowler began Blackstone Audio Visual, their main focus was installing more advanced lighting equipment in nightclubs.

 Blackstone Audio Visual moved offices from central to north Austin in the mid 1980s.
 David Blair and Bob Schacherl, one of the companies original employees, both joined the ranks of partnership.
 The three partners installed Pulsar, Clay Paky, Coemar, Optikinetics, JEM, and other European brands that were difficult to find in North America.
 At the same time, Belliveau began designing and building loudspeakers for nightclubs and discothèques.
 Blackstone Audio Visual specialized in installing high end audio, video, and lighting systems in nightclubs all over the United States.
 Belliveau, unsatisfied with the design of many of the products they were selling, chose to design his own.

 High End Systems

 In 1987, Belliveau began experimenting with dichroic filters and designed a color fading lighting instrument called Color Pro.
 It used three MR-16 lamps to crossfade between colors, which was unique at the time.
-In the process, it was discovered that dichroic filters, which are color-tuned thin-film filters deposited on hardened glass, were very expensive.
+At the time dichroic filters, which are color-tuned thin-film filters deposited on hardened glass, were very expensive.
 Belliveau bought a used vacuum chamber and directed employees to re-build it for the purpose of manufacturing their own dichroic filters.
-At the time, there were no other lighting companies that made their own dichroic filters.
+There were no other lighting companies that made their own dichroic filters.
 Color Pro was distributed worldwide through a newly established distributor network.